asthabonik/sveltekit-persons/README.md

 ---

-## Contributing
+## 📖 Usage Guidelines

-Contributions are welcome!
-If you’d like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.
+### Adding a Person
+- Navigate to the **Add Person** section.
+- Enter the person's details and click "Add".
+- The new person will be added and displayed in the table.

+### Editing a Person
+- Click the "Edit" button next to a person's entry.
+- Modify the details and save the changes.

+### Deleting a Person
+- Click the "Delete" button next to a person's entry.
+- Confirm the deletion.

 ---

+## 🤝 Contribution Guidelines

+We welcome contributions!
+Follow these steps to contribute:

+1. **Fork the Repository**
+2. **Create a Branch**: `git checkout -b feature-branch`
+3. **Make Your Changes**
+4. **Commit Changes**: `git commit -m "Added a new feature"`
+5. **Push to GitHub**: `git push origin feature-branch`
+6. **Submit a Pull Request**

+---

-# License
+## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

+---

-## Acknowledgments
+## 🙌 Acknowledgments

 - [SvelteKit Documentation](https://kit.svelte.dev/docs) for providing an excellent framework.
 - My mentors and colleagues for their guidance during the internship.
+- Thanks to all contributors and the open-source community!

 ---